Luke Littler: 2025: World champion and world number one

 Littler entered the second round of the 2025 World Championship as the fourth seed, where he defeated Ryan Meikle 3–1 in sets.
-He broke the record for the highest set average in a World Championship match by averaging 140.91 in the fourth and final set, missing double 12 for a nine-darter in the second leg of the set.
+He broke the record for the highest set average in a World Championship match by averaging 140.91 in the fourth and final set.
 Littler reached the final by defeating Meikle, Ian White, Ryan Joyce, Nathan Aspinall and Stephen Bunting.
 In the final on 3 January 2025, he defeated three-time world champion Michael van Gerwen 7–3 in sets.
 Aged 17 years and 347 days, Littler became the youngest world champion in darts history, breaking Jelle Klaasen's record from when he won the 2006 BDO World Championship at age 21.
-He was also seven years younger than Van Gerwen when he won his first world title in 2014 at age 24.
 Littler's win saw him earn the £500,000 top prize and surpass Van Gerwen on the PDC Order of Merit to become the world number two, behind Luke Humphries.